nfagerlund/eardogger/README.md

     - I dropped Cloudflare for this because it doesn't work very well in front of Fly for whatever reason.
         - Kept throwing 525 error codes.
 Might be a ciphersuite problem, might be something else, no one really seems to know and it doesn't seem to affect all apps equally, but it's officially Not Recommended, so bye.
         - The CDN features aren't really needed anymore either, because of Fly's statics feature.
-        - The Cloudflare account and config are still around, but they're not really doing anything.
-I should take them down, probably.
+        - The Cloudflare config for Eardogger is now gone.
     - I always forget how DNS records work, so:
         - You have to grab the static IPv4 and IPv6 addrs that Fly assigned to your app and bring them to Hover's UI.
         - You need two each of A (for v4) and AAAA (for v6) records: